-Mr. MILLAR: We could tell better at the end of this meeting.
+Mr. Millar: We could tell better at the end of this meeting.

 Hon.
-Mr. MOTHERWELL: We could complete the agricultural end of this matter.
+Mr. Motherwell: We could complete the agricultural end of this matter.

-Mr. BROWN: It seems to me to be a foolish method of procedure to be turning from one to the other.
+Mr. Brown: It seems to me to be a foolish method of procedure to be turning from one to the other.

 The CHAIRMAN: That arises from the fact that we have a dual reference.
-We are supposed to be carrying on two independent inquiries, and neither of those interested in the different subjects seem to wish to give way altogether.
+We are supposed to be carrying on two independent inquiries, and neither of the groups interested in the different subjects seem to wish to give way altogether.
 We have been trying to carry on both together.
-We can leave the question unit to-morrow.
+We can leave the question until to-morrow.

-Mr. MILLAR: Before we call Mr. Fraser, could I have Dr. Birchard answer one question?
+Mr. Millar: Before we call Mr. Fraser, could I have Dr. Birchard answer one question?